-Former collegiate basketball players and current DICK’S Sporting Goods Associates Bob Garbade and Nick Rivers are here to show you how to perform the Pick & Roll and Pick & Pop Drills.
-These drills build chemistry between a guard and the center who is setting a screen.
+Looking to learn how to run a pick and roll and a pick and pop this basketball season?
+Former collegiate basketball players and current DICK’S Sporting Goods Associates Bob Garbade and Nick Rivers are here to show you how to perform these Pick and Roll and Pick and Pop Drills.
+These drills can help build chemistry between a guard and the center who is setting a screen.

 PICK & ROLL SERIES

 To perform a pick and roll, the guard should create a sign that tells the center to perform a screen.
 Once the center sees the sign, he will come to the guard and set an imaginary screen.
 Before the guard makes a move, they’ll want to make sure their teammate is ready so they don’t get into foul trouble during a game.
 Why?
 Because if they aren’t set when the guard rolls, then they’ll get called for an offensive foul.
 Also, before a guard attempts the pick and roll, they should always fake the opposite direction they want to go using a jab step so their teammate can get into a good screening position.

 Once the center is set, the guard gives the fake, and rolls past the center nice and low with their shoulder near the center’s hip.
 The center wants to keep their leg planted and open up toward the basket once the guard pulls away.
 Centers will do so by pivoting, never losing sight of or turning their back to their teammate.
 This is when the center reads the defense and decides whether or not to call for the ball.
 They should only call for the ball if there are no defenders in the lane.
 If they do call for the ball, they’ll go ahead and finish the play with a layup.